zenvark/zenvark/apps/docs/docs/api/enums-and-errors.md

 sidebar_position: 2
 ---

-# Types & Errors
+# Enums & Errors

-This page documents the types, enums, and error classes exported by Zenvark.
+This page documents the enums and error classes exported by Zenvark.

 ## Errors